WesCook/Nutrition/readme.md

 Mod support contributions are welcome!
 Please create a [Pull Request](https://github.com/WesCook/Nutrition/pulls) or an [Issue](https://github.com/WesCook/Nutrition/issues) with the related .json files.

-When updating the mod, please clear your /nutrition/ config directory to receive new mod support (point releases will not require this).
+When updating the mod, please delete your /config/nutrition/nutrients/ directory to receive new mod support.
+Minor bugfixes will not require this.